osrf/gazebo_design/physics_params/physics_params.md

 ```

 Erwin can still submit major pull requests Gazebo and SDF if he
-wants to make his new parameter a first-class citizen and stop using the `param`
+wants to make his new parameter a first-class citizen,
-syntax in SDF.
-In the meantime, we've saved both Erwin and ourselves lots of time,
-effort, and pain related to testing, reviewing and packaging new PRs.
+but he doesn't have to.
+This saves a lot of time and effort expended in pull request review and ABI/API
+changes.

 ### Performance Considerations